-22. TRANSACTIONS WITH RELATED PARTIES
+24. TRANSACTIONS WITH RELATED PARTIES

-The names of related parties with whom the Company had entered into transactions or had agreements / arrangements in place during the period are as follows:
+The names of related parties with whom the Company had entered into transactions or had agreements / arrangements in place during the year/period are as follows:

-Basis of relationship

-Associated company

-Association for Academic Quality (AFAQ) Common directorship.

-READ Foundation Common directorship.

-Institute of Policy Studies (IPS) Common key management personnel.
+Associated company Basis of relationship Association for Academic Quality (AFAQ) Common directorship READ Foundation Common directorship Institute of Policy Studies (IPS) Common key management personnel

-Balances with related parties are disclosed in notes 6.1 and 7.2, and transactions with related parties are disclosed in notes 4.1, 16.1, 17.1, 17.2.1, 19.2, 20 and 23.
+Balances with related parties are disclosed in notes 13, and transactions with related parties are disclosed in notes 4.1, 7, 15.1,16 and 22.

-23. REMUNERATION OF CHIEF EXECUTIVE, DIRECTORS AND EXECUTIVES
+25. REMUNERATION OF CHIEF EXECUTIVE, DIRECTORS AND EXECUTIVES